Fuel Pump Failure: Can Your Car Still Crank?

 Frequently asked questions

-Yes, a car will still crank when the fuel pump has failed.
+Yes, a car will crank with a bad fuel pump but it won't start or "catch".

 Written by